 Buying a Boat Online: Virtual Boat Shows & Digital Marketplaces

 Buying a boat is not the same experience it was before the COVID pandemic, which shouldn’t be a surprise—very few things we do today are.
 But luckily, the internet can help to mitigate the adjustment.
 You can investigate, research, and yes even shop for boats online.
-And a big part of the experience is virtual boat shows.
+And a big part of the experience is virtual boat shows and online digital marketplaces.

 Virtual Boat Shows